chanrl/RedditScammerDetector/README.md

   * A summarized and organized jupyter notebook file of the week's work

 * **reddit.py**
-  * Python script to scrape a subreddit for Reddit usernames, profile information, and comment history
+  * Python script for scraping a subreddit for Reddit usernames, profile information, and comment history

 * **jupyter/**
   * Unorganized jupyter notebook files used during EDA and model training